-The SEARCH function is categorized under TEXT functions.
+The SEARCH Function is categorized under Excel TEXT functions.
 SEARCH will return the position of a specified character or sub-string within a supplied text string.

 In financial analysis, the SEARCH function can be useful if we wish to find the location of a text in a string.
 For example, we can use the function to find the position of the letter “n” in the word “name.”

 =SEARCH( search_text, within_text, [start_num] )

 The SEARCH function uses the following arguments:

 Search_text (required argument) – This is the character or sub-string we wish to search.

 Within_text (required argument) – The text string that we need to search.

 Start_num (optional argument) – Specifies the position the within_text string from which the search should begin.
 If we omit this argument, it will take on the default value of 1, that is, it will begin the search at the start of the within_text string.